On regular black string spacetimes in nonlinear electrodynamics: Conclusions

 In this work, we have systematically investigated the coupling of General Relativity with NED within four-dimensional cylindrical topologies.
 Our primary objective was to resolve the intrinsic axial curvature singularity of classical black strings through the gravitational backreaction of nonlinear electromagnetic fields governed by a general Lagrangian $\mathcal{L}(\mathcal{F})$.

 Through a model-independent theoretical framework, we extended established regularity conditions from spherically symmetric spacetimes to cylindrical geometries.
 A central result of our analysis is the explicit demonstration that well-known no-go theorems strictly hold for black strings.
 Specifically, we proved that regular, purely electric configurations, as well as dyonic ones, cannot be generated by any NED Lagrangian that recovers the standard Maxwell limit, $\mathcal{L}(\mathcal{F}) \approx -\mathcal{F}$, in the weak-field regime establishing a fundamental constraint for axial symmetry.
+Our results are consistent with those reported in Refs.\cite{Bronnikov:2003ru,Bronnikov:2000vy,Bronnikov2023}, where both cylindrically and spherically symmetric configurations were investigated.
+The main distinction of the present work is that we consider the Lemos black-string geometry, a cylindrically symmetric black-hole solution with Anti-de Sitter asymptotics.
+In contrast to the horizonless solitonic configurations studied in Ref.\cite{Bronnikov:2003ru}, the solutions analyzed here may possess event horizons and are supported by a negative cosmological constant.

 Applying these foundational theorems, we constructed and analyzed specific exact solutions.
 First, we derived singular black string metrics sourced by Euler--Heisenberg and logarithmic electrodynamics, demonstrating how nonlinearities modify the spacetime structure while still harboring an axial singularity, consistent with the aforementioned no-go constraints.
 Subsequently, moving to models that circumvent these limitations, we successfully generated entirely regular black string solutions belonging to the Bardeen and Hayward classes.
 In these purely magnetic and electric configurations, the severe axial singularity is effectively smoothed out by the nonlinear electromagnetic environment, confirming our theoretical predictions.